tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 "Queer coding" is when you're unable to show actual queer characters on screen, either because of the laws or morals of the day, or because studio executives just won't let you.
 So you create characters that the right audience will *obviously* view as gay, lesbian, bi, or transgender, to allow for LGBT representation when the entire world is telling you not to.
 A little golden nugget hidden deep underground for the people who are willing to dig for it.

-<span visual>While "queer baiting" is when you *do* have the ability to add queer characters to your film or TV show, but just don't want to risk turning off certain audiences or advertisers by doing so.
-One is an effort to give LGBT audiences at least a taste of representation, while the other is used to reel in said audience with an implied promise of queer characters without ever actually intending on fulfilling that promise.</span>
+<span visual="teenwolf">While "queer baiting" is when you *do* have the ability to add queer characters to your film or TV show, but just don't want to risk turning off certain audiences or advertisers by doing so.</span> <span visual={{tcc}} on="3:10" off="3:15">One is an effort to give LGBT audiences at least a taste of representation,</span> <span visual="teenwolf">while the other is used to reel in said audience with an implied promise of queer characters without ever actually</span> <span visual="cap">intending on fulfilling that promise.</span>

 It's like the cinematic equivalent of edging without the money shot.
 {% assign timecode = "2:51" %}